Medaka Kuroiwa Is Impervious to My Charms: Characters

 The titular protagonist of the series.
 Medaka is a second-year high school boy who is a monk-in-training at his family's temple.
 He is instructed not to fall in love with any girls, so he finds it rather frustrating that these city girls give him so much attention.
-At the start of the series, he is the only one in school who does not fall for Mona.
+At the start of the series, he is the only one in school who does not show any romantic feelings for Mona at all.
 However, his frustrations only grow more as he realizes he is genuinely in love with her.